eerkela/bertrand/docs/source/content/motivation.rst

             }

-        As we can see, the :mod:`ctypes <python:ctypes>` version is actually even slower than base Python for this kind of workload.
+        As we can see, the :mod:`ctypes <python:ctypes>` version is actually slower than base Python for this kind of workload.
 This is because :mod:`ctypes <python:ctypes>` creates an *interactive* wrapper around the C library, which incurs significant overhead and limits the amount of optimization that can be performed.
 The C function itself is correctly compiled into native machine code, but the wrapper is not, nor are any of the internals it needs to translate data between Python and C.  These internals, it turns out, can be quite expensive, limiting